On March 2, 2022, the Entomological Society of America officially changed the common name of Lymantria dispar dispar to spongy moth.

 Virginia participates in the Spongy Moth Slow the Spread Foundation, which establishes a formal framework for cooperation among states and the U.S. Department of Agriculture to slow the spread of the spongy moth.

 The Office of Plant Industry Services conducts annual surveys at the edge of the generally infested area in an effort to find low spongy moth populations.
-The goal of the Slow the Spread program is early detection so that these small spongy moth infestations can be more easily managed.
+The goal of the Slow the Spread program is early detection so that these small spongy moth infestations can be suppressed, which slows the progress of the generally infested area.

 The goal of the Virginia Spongy Moth Quarantine is to prevent the artificial movement of the spongy moth from areas which are infested (quarantine area) to those areas which are not infested.
 The Office of Plant Industry Services conducts spongy moth surveys each year to determine when population levels warrant adding new localities to the quarantine.